 Court Records are public, and are accessible by anyone.
 These records include a case file that includes a docket and all documents and filings filed in the court case.
 You are able to access your court records online, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each state maintains records of people’s criminal background.
 These state databases are connected so you are able to track criminal histories from another state.
-You can go to county courthouse and inquire, or check the website.
-You must know which county the crime occured in, and if the crime was in a different state entirely, you may have to pay for a more intensive search.
+You can go to county courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and if the crime was in a different state entirely, you may have to pay for a more intensive search.

 A criminal history search you will be able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include: